inkwell-ar/sdk/README.md

 All methods return an `ApiResponse` object with:
 - `success`: Boolean indicating if the operation succeeded
 - `data`: The result data or error message

+## Examples

+### Basic Usage

+See `src/examples/basic-usage.ts` for a complete example of deploying and using a blog with registry integration.

+### Registry Usage

+See `src/examples/basic-registry-usage.ts` for examples of:
+- Checking permissions for a specific wallet
+- Getting user's blogs (admin, editable, all)
+- Checking multiple wallets
+- Permission checking before actions
+- Registry statistics

 ## Development